Name and Domicile

-Members meetings shall be held as often as the Board deems necessary, though at least biannually.
+Members meetings shall be held as often as the Board deems necessary.
 A Members Meeting shall be announced if requested by a member of the Board or a member company.
 The meeting shall be announced with at least three days notice, with a letter or by other certain mean.
 The announcement shall contain programme of the meeting and proposals.
 Legally notified meeting is legal and has a quorum, independent of attendance.

 A simple majority is sufficient unless otherwise stated in these Articles.

 The Association′s Board of Directors shall consist of seven members.
 The Directors shall be elected at the Annual General Meeting.
 Each member of the Association can only be represented on the Board by one representative.
 Members of the Board take on their duties unpaid.

 The Board is elected for two years.
 Four Board members shall be elected every year with an odd number and three board members every year with an even number.
 In case of an even vote, simple drawing of lots shall decide.

 Proposed candidates for the Board shall be listed in the Notice of the General Meeting.
 Member Companies can appoint candidates for the Board.
 The Office of the Association shall be notified about candidates for the Board at least twenty days prior to the General Meeting.

 Election to the Board is to be decided by simple majority.
 Voting shall be in writing if requested.
 In case of an even vote, simple drawing of lots shall decide.